This post may contain affiliate links. Please read our disclosure policy.

 chicken pieces and vegetables cooking in a skillet.

-1. Pour in the chicken broth, red wine, bay leaf, salt, and pepper.
-Bring the mixture to a boil, then lower the heat and simmer for 18-20 minutes.
+1. Simmer: Pour in the chicken broth, red wine, bay leaf, salt, and pepper.
+Bring everything to a boil, then reduce the heat to a simmer.
+Let it cook for 18-20 minutes.

 coq au vin simmering on the stove.